 - Proportionally small fingers.

-- Disproportionate head, can sometimes be very large compared to the rest of the body.
+- A disproportionate head can sometimes be huge compared to the rest of the body.

 - Front prominent.